 Summer is a time full of produce!
 Using it all is a lot of work, but that’s why I love making a garden fresh vegetarian pizza to bring some of the best of the garden all together in one place.
 This simple throw together recipe will get the whole family eating the whole garden without an issue.
+Nothing beats a pizza cooked over real wood fire and now you can make your own from the comfort of your home with the use of this Pellethead Poboy from Pizza Oven – Pellethead!

 Making a summer vegetarian pizza is so easy and really just needs to be about having fun with the fresh veggies you find at the farm market or from your garden.
 Switching to farm to plate has been really life changing.